BIS180L-resources/BIS180L-VM_Image_Setup/README.md

   * Follow the instructions to create your account.
   * On the Contact Information page select Personal Account
   * For Support plan, the free option has already been picked, just click continue
-4. If the instructions have been followed, your AWS should be created.
+4. If the instructions have been followed, your AWS Account should be created.

 ## Sign up for AWS Educate